IamOmaR22/IamOmaR22/README.md

 ### Hi there 👋

-A Full Stack Developer with Experience in Python, Django, PostgreSQL / SQLite/ Firebase/ MySQL.
+A Full Stack Developer with Experience in Python, Django, PostgreSQL / SQLite / Firebase / MySQL.

 Have also been involved in personal research on Machine Learning and Natural Language Processing.